tejaskannan/smart-tv-keyboard-leakage/README.md

 java smarttvsearch.SearchRunner --input-file <PATH-TO-BOX>/subject-a/samsung_passwords.json --output-file <PATH-TO-BOX>/subject-a/recovered_samsung_passwords_phpbb.json --password-prior <PATH-TO-GDRIVE>/dictionaries/phpbb.db --english-prior <PATH-TO-GDRIVE>/dictionaries/wikipedia.db --zip-prior <PATH-TO-GDRIVE>/dictionaries/zip_codes.txt
 ```
 The program should find `6 / 10` passwords on this user.

+When executing the search on large benchmarks, use the flag `--ignore-suboptimal`.
+The benchmarks contain no suboptimal moves, and ignoring such paths speeds up the search considerably.

 You can use the `shell` scripts `run_password_benchmark.sh` and `run_credit_card_benchmark.sh` to execute the recovery for all benchmark files.
 You will need to alter the script to point to the correct input and dictionary directories (i.e., change `INPUT_BASE` and `DICTIONARY_BASE`).
 The files `run_user_passwords.sh`, `run_user_credit_cards.sh` and `run_user_searches.sh` perform the recovery for all users (on passwords, credit cards, and web searches).
 You will need to change the `USER_BASE` and `DICTIONARY_BASE` variables to point to the folder containing the subject data and prior dictionaries, respectively.
 Note that each one of these scripts can take upwards to `20` minutes to complete.